TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 - To create/build an extension.
 The process is roughly as follows:
     - Download/install the development kit and read the notes: https://infinitekind.com/developer
-    - At lot of the notes relate to java, but some are still valid.
+    - These notes are mainly java/kotlin related, but most can be converted to work with jython
-    - You will need ANT and also to run "ant genkeys" (before you start) in the src directory (to create your own key-pair) (strictly speaking you don't actually need to sign your own code)
+    - You will need gradlew and also to run "./gradlew genkeys" (before you start) in the project root directory (to create your own key-pair)
+      (strictly speaking you don't actually need to sign your own code)

-    - You will also need to create an mxt (zip) build script (or use ANT)
+    - You will also need to create an mxt (zip) build script (or just use DevKit's gradlew)

     - Essentially, you need to build the extension_name.mxt file.
 This is a zip file.
     - the mxt contains your *.py file(s) and script_info.dict at root level, and then..: